ychen306/asplos-2020-28-ae/README.md

 and should take about half an hour, depending on your machine.
 We hardcoded the number of threads that `make` can use to 36 in the scripts.
 You can modify this.
-After this, you should see the following directories
+After this, you should see the following directories.
  - `llvm-project`
  - `llvm-build`
  - `vegen`
  - `vegen-build`
- - `vegen-bench`.
+ - `vegen-bench`

 `vegen` is the impelementation of VeGen, including its vectorizer generator (`vegen/sema`) and its target-independent vectorization heuristic (`vegen/gslp`).